tc39/proposal-type-annotations/README.md

 #### Ability to add type systems to JavaScript via comments

-Both TypeScript and Flow enable developers to write JavaScript code and incorporate types as comments that the JavaScript runtime ignores.
+Both TypeScript and Flow enable developers to write JavaScript code and incorporate types annotations that the JavaScript runtime ignores.

 For Flow, these are [Flow comment types](https://flow.org/en/docs/types/comments/), and for TypeScript these are [JSDoc comments](https://www.typescriptlang.org/docs/handbook/type-checking-javascript-files.html).